Dogs Rock! Vermont was founded with one basic idea in mind:

 We can’t always understand what dogs are telling us, however science, research and applied behavior analysis has helped professionals world-wide become more aware of why behaviors are happening and how to address them for optimum results.
-Over the last few decades, the approach to training animals has become more compassionate than ever and we are now positioned as professionals (and dog owners) to achieve long-lasting training results through methods not thought possible previously and without use force or “dominance.”
+Over the last few decades, the approach to training animals has become more compassionate than ever and we are now positioned as professionals (and dog owners) to achieve long-lasting training results through methods not thought possible previously and without the use force or “dominance.”

 Laurie’s background combines years of professional experience in shelter work, dog daycare, facility management and LIMA based training methods (see below).
 Because of her unique experience-base and skill set of working with thousands of different dogs in various environments, she is able to individualize her training with each one of her clients so they can build long-lasting happy relationships with their dogs.
 Through education, comprehensive training sessions and environmental management, anyone can train their pup to be the perfect loving family member they’ve always wanted.